PASTOR'S WEEKLY MESSAGE:

-Bicentennial parade this past Saturday was great How exciting it is to report that our unit looked great once again.
+The recent Bicentennial parade was great - AGAIN!!!
+How exciting it is to report that our unit looked great once again.
 This was the second of the bicentennial parades and they were at the beginning and closing of a big week of celebrating.
 We had over two dozen people participating in our group.
 It was also great this past week to see a picture of Dale Schram in the paper as he is waving from the parade route on the back of a bicycle!!!
-And the great news is we get to do it all again on the 23rd.
-It will be the parade that closes the week long celebration.

 Luther House Gang reunion We had another wonderful reunion of the 60’s youth groups at St. Jacob known as the “Luther House Gang.”
 They were led by Mayor Dick Church and he was here to greet the gang and enjoy some good story telling.
 Our illustrious Mayor also told about bicentennial events and how well everything is going.
-The city looks great and Pastor Hout is proud to be the first person in the new water fountain/water park that was just finished.
+The city looks great and Pastor Hout is proud to be the first person in the new water fountain/water park.

 Looking back-Our sanctuary was packed for Easter Sunday and we had lots of visitors.
 How great to see both services so well attended.
 We also had a great Easter breakfast and a fun egg hunt.
 Many thanks to all who helped in so many ways to make all of this happen.

 Looking back-fabulous S. S. Christmas program How great to have so many people involved in our annual Sunday School Christmas program.
 We remember that only a few years ago we were talking about having to cancel this event because we did not have any children.
 Yet, God has been good to us and here we are with not only a great program with lots of children but also a wonderful carry-in dinner before the event.
 Yum!!!